-So, I live a lifestyle that includes meat eating, vegan eating, vegetarian eating, sometimes raw vegan - I love it all!
-However, as a home cook, I especially love the simplicity of vegan-style cooking.
+As a home cook, I especially love the simplicity of vegan-style cooking.
 Real, basic ingredients.
 Brought together in creative ways that make amazing flavours.
 Spices really enhance each dish, especially in a veggie burger.
-They can be made from a variety of base ingredients, anything that, when combined, creates that perfect blend that mimics the consistency of ground meat.
-A veggie burger needs that the perfect balance of sticky/wet/dry to allows you to form them into patties and grill on the BBQ!
+They can be made from a variety of base ingredients, anything that, when combined, creates that perfect blend that satisfies the burger crave!

 2) Right before grilling, lightly brush a little olive oil on each side.
 This will reduce the chances of it sticking to the grill.
 If baking or frying, be sure to use a greased pan!

 3) Taste it before you cook it.
 By tasting it before, you'll know if you added enough spice.

 4) Don't blend the ingredients too much.
 Just enough to combine it, not puree it.
 If it's purred it loses some of it's flavour, especially if using sweet potato, and can get way too sticky.